www-splitcells-net/net.splitcells.network/projects/net.splitcells.gel.ext/src/main/md/net/splitcells/gel/test/functionality/n-queen-problem.implementation.md

 First, the data of the problem needs to be defined, otherwise there is nothing that can be optimized.
-Every problem is modeled as a set of allocations between demands and supplies.
+Every problem is modeled as a set of assignments between demands and supplies.
 Every allocation pairs one demand and one supply.
-The set of all allocations is the actual solution.
+The set of all assignments is the actual solution.

 The demands and supplies are the data of the problem.
 Both sets are modeled as tables with explicitly typed columns,